 The Assessor determines the "actual" (market) value for all real and personal property.
 Actual value is then reduced by a percentage to derive the "assessed" value.
 For all Colorado commercial and business personal property, the assessment percentage is 29%.
 For example, if a commercial or business personal property owner receives a notice from the Assessor stating that the actual value of his/her property is $100,000, its assessed value would be $29,000 (100,000 x 0.29).
 For all residential property a new assessment percentage is determined each year by the state legislature.
 The current percentage for residential property is 7.2%.
 Thus, a house with an actual value of $100,000 would have an assessed value of $7,200 (100,000 x 0.072).
 Your property's actual value multiplied by its assessment percentage yields its assessed value.
 Assessed value times mill rate, produces your annual property tax bill.

 Information Management Team

 Information Management (I.M.)
 Reps are available to assist the public Monday through Friday, 7:30 a.m.- 4:30 p.m.
 Information provided includes property ownership (owner name, mailing address, legal description, etc.) for real estate, as well as such items as the property characteristics for homes, including the style, year built, number of bedrooms and baths, square foot of living area, lot size and zoning.
 The historical "chain of title" (names of previous owners) pre-dating website data (prior to 1987) is available from the Denver Public Library.
 Current maps of the neighborhood or the full subdivision are also available from the website or from the Division's GIS Mapping Team.
-Additional assistance in these matters is available from the website, the 311 Call Center at 720 913-1311, in person at the front counter on the fourth floor of the Webb Building or from the Information Voice Response (IVR) system by calling 720 913-4162.
+Additional assistance in these matters is available from the website, the 311 Call Center at 720 913-1311 or in person at the front counter on the fourth floor of the Webb Building.